2022 Healthy Streets Scorecard results

-Bexley is 30th out of the 33 London local authorities in the Scorecard, with low scores on almost all indicators even when compared to other Outer London boroughs.
+It’s the exact same position in 2022 as 2021 and 2020 for Bexley coming 30th of 33 London borough in the Scorecard, with low scores on almost all indicators even when compared to other Outer London boroughs.

-Around one quarter of Bexley households do not have access to a car and improving the borough’s score dramatically could be relatively easy with huge opportunities to better balance the needs of those who drive with those who need to walk or cycle, or wish to walk or cycle more.
+Solid plans are needed from Bexley’s cabinet to implement the measures needed to meet the Mayor of London’s Local Implementation Plan targets for Bexley to reduce car trips from 56% to 37% by 2041.
+And this is in a borough where around one quarter of households do not have access to a car.
+Improving the borough’s score dramatically could be relatively easy with huge opportunities to better balance the needs of those who drive with those who need to walk or cycle or wish to walk or cycle more.

 Scorecard (factored score) chart explained